 - .
 Eastern Pipeline System.
-Our Eastern Pipeline System primarily serves Sunoco R&M's refining and marketing operations in the Northeast and Midwest United States and includes 1,895 miles of refined product pipelines, including a one-third interest in an 80-mile refined product pipeline and 58 miles of interrefinery pipelines between two of Sunoco R&M's refineries; a 123-mile wholly owned crude oil pipeline; and a 9.4% interest in Explorer Pipeline Company, a joint venture that owns a 1,413-mile refined product pipeline. - .
+Our Eastern Pipeline System primarily serves Sunoco R&M's refining and marketing operations in the Northeast and Midwest United States and includes 1,895 miles of refined product pipelines, including a one-third interest in an 80-mile refined product pipeline and 58 miles of interrefinery pipelines between two of Sunoco R&M's refineries; a 123-mile wholly owned crude oil pipeline; and a 9.4% interest in Explorer Pipeline Company, which owns a 1,413-mile refined product pipeline. - .
 Terminal Facilities.
-Our Terminal Facilities consist of 32 inland refined product terminals with an aggregate capacity of 4.8 million barrels, which primarily serve our Eastern Pipeline System; a 2.0 million barrel refined product terminal serving Sunoco R&M's Marcus Hook refinery near Philadelphia, Pennsylvania; an 11.2 million barrel marine crude oil terminal on the Texas Gulf Coast, our Nederland Terminal; one inland and two marine crude oil terminals, with a combined capacity of 3.0 million barrels, and related pipelines, all of which serve Sunoco R&M's Philadelphia refinery; and a 1.0 million barrel liquefied petroleum gas, or LPG, terminal near Detroit, Michigan. - .
+Our Terminal Facilities consist of 32 inland refined product terminals with an aggregate capacity of 4.8 million barrels, which primarily serve our Eastern Pipeline System; a 2.0 million barrel refined product terminal serving Sunoco R&M's Marcus Hook refinery near Philadelphia, Pennsylvania; an 11.2 million barrel marine crude oil terminal on the Texas Gulf Coast; one inland and two marine crude oil terminals, with a combined capacity of 3.0 million barrels, and related pipelines, all of which serve Sunoco R&M's Philadelphia refinery; and a 1.0 million barrel liquefied petroleum gas, or LPG, terminal near Detroit, Michigan. - .
 Western Pipeline System.
-Our Western Pipeline System gathers, purchases, sells, and transports crude oil principally in Oklahoma and Texas and consists of 1,883 miles of crude oil trunk pipelines and 870 miles of crude oil gathering lines that supply the trunk pipelines; 143 crude oil transport trucks; and 127 crude oil truck unloading facilities.
+Our Western Pipeline System gathers, purchases, sells, and transports crude oil principally in Oklahoma and Texas and consists of 1,801 miles of crude oil trunk pipelines and 1,880 miles of crude oil gathering lines that supply the trunk pipelines; 163 crude oil transport trucks; and 122 crude oil truck unloading facilities.

 We transport, terminal, and store refined products and crude oil in 11 states.
-We generate revenues by charging tariffs for transporting refined products and crude oil through our pipelines and by charging fees for terminalling and storing refined products, crude oil, and other hydrocarbons in, and for providing services at, our terminals.
+We generate revenues by charging tariffs for transporting refined products and crude oil through our pipelines and by charging fees for terminalling and storing refined products, crude oil, and other hydrocarbons in our terminals.
 We also generate revenues by purchasing domestic crude oil and selling it to Sunoco R&M and other customers.
 Generally, as we purchase crude oil, we simultaneously enter into corresponding sale transactions involving physical deliveries of crude oil, which enables us to secure a profit on the transaction at the time of purchase and to establish a substantially balanced position.

-For the year ended December 31, 2000, on a pro forma basis, we had revenues of \$1,821.9 million, EBITDA of \$87.7 million, and net income of \$49.3 million.
-For the nine months ended September 30, 2001, on a pro forma basis, we had revenues of \$1,263.7 million, EBITDA of \$73.1 million, and net income of \$42.0 million.
+For the year ended December 31, 2000, on a pro forma basis, we had revenues of \$2,168.3 million, EBITDA of \$87.7 million, and net income of \$49.5 million.
+For the six months ended June 30, 2001, on a pro forma basis, we had revenues of \$1,016.4 million, EBITDA of \$50.2 million, and net income of \$30.0 million.